VineethChivukula/COF-C02/notes/Privileges.md

 Let us continue the [example](Roles.md#example) from Roles.
 Assume that the virtual warehouse is named ANALYST_WH, database is named HR_DB, schema is named ANALYTICS, and the table is named EMPLOYEES.
 You need to work on the EMPLOYEES table.
 Following commands can be executed by the Snowflake User Administrator:

-- **Grant usage privileges**: The following commands in sequence is used to assign USAGE privilege to a role.
+- **Grant privileges**: The following commands in sequence is used to assign access privileges to a role.

   ```SQL
   GRANT USAGE